ggillies/stack2stack/README.md

 Currently stack2stack has the following limitations, some of which are slowly being addressed

-* User to tenant full role mapping is not done
 * As the api offers no way to expose the underlying cinder volumes, cinder volumes are not migrated
 * As the APIs do not expose users passwords, currently each user account